kyxap1/starred/README.md

 ## Go

+- [go-password](https://github.com/sethvargo/go-password) - A Golang library for generating high-entropy random passwords similar to 1Password or LastPass.
+- [env](https://github.com/caarlos0/env) - Simple lib to parse environment variables to structs
+- [pwgen](https://github.com/chr4/pwgen) - Go library to generate a random string of a given length
 - [eel](https://github.com/Comcast/eel) - A simple proxy service to forward JSON events and transform or filter them along the way.
 - [terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 - [terracognita](https://github.com/cycloidio/terracognita) - Reads from existing Cloud Providers (reverse Terraform) and generates your infrastructure as code on Terraform configuration